zaxbowow/jsonToCstring/README.md

 # jsonToCstring
 Converts a .json file into a c source code file as a named char array.
 The json file is minimized before being saved as the named char array of your choice.
 Supports UTF8 and works great with the mjson library.

 Typical use is to include a .json file in your c project and to add a prebuild directive that converts the .json into a .c file that you can add to your project.
-You can also use the -a parameter to append to existing c souce code file, in order have several json files appended to a single c source code file ans seperately named constants.
+You can also use the -a parameter to append to existing c souce code file, in order have several json files appended to a single c source code file as seperately named constants.

 Command line use: